next-theme/theme-next-docs/source/docs/advanced-settings/vendors.md

 #### Third-party Plugins

 `plugins: jsdelivr` is used to set how to load the third-party plugins, e.g. `anime.js`.
-Third-party plugins are loaded from [jsDelivr](https://www.jsdelivr.com/) CDN by default, because jsDelivr has the valid ICP license issued by the Chinese government, it can be accessed in China pretty well.
+Third-party plugins are loaded from [jsDelivr](https://www.jsdelivr.com/) CDN by default.

 And we also provide other optional CDNs, including the famous [UNPKG](https://unpkg.com) and [CDNJS](https://cdnjs.com).
 These CDN providers are chosen to deliver our third-party plugins because they are fast and reliable.
 Set `plugins` to `unpkg` or `cdnjs` to load them from different CDN provider.